rikingurditta/mat327/06 compactness.md

 U = \curlies{U_\alpha}_{\alpha \in A}
 $$

 be an open cover of $X$.
-We say a family of functions
+We say a family of continuous functions

 $$
 \{\phi_\alpha : U_\alpha \to \R\}_{\alpha \in A}